-If this is, in fact, the case, then the Essenes and particularly the Qumran community predate Yeshua.
+If this is, in fact, the case, then the Qumran community predates Yeshua.
 This is one of the causes of concern among Catholic and Protestant Christian believers in that some of the teachings and characteristics of Yeshua that were presumed to be unique might not actually be unique.
 However Yeshua’s purpose was not to start a new religion (“Christianity”), but to return the people to the proper worship of the God of Israel (repent).
 The fact that many of his teachings were not unique should not be an issue, and if they are consistent with those of the righteous and pious Qumran community it just shows that not all of the Jewish religious leaders had forsaken the truth.

 This might also taint the Jewish view of the Maccabees.
 At Hanukkah, the Maccabees are celebrated as men who rededicated the defiled altar and helped to restore proper worship.
 However, it may be that their motives were much more political than holy.
 Did they really did drive out the legitimate priests in order to established their own religious and political dynasty?
 If so, then their “revival” was no more genuine than that of King Jehu centuries before in the northern kingdom of Israel.
 You can read about that in my article Jehu’s Revival.

-Some have suggested that John the Baptist was a part of the Essene community, or at least heavily influenced by their teaching.
+Some have suggested that John the Baptist was a part of this community, or at least heavily influenced by their teaching.
 They base this on his clothing, his diet, his message, and his time in the desert.
 It is also thought that his father, Zachariah, was the proper heir to the office of High Priest, which would mean John the Baptist would also be in line to be the legitimate High Priest.
 All of this is conjecture but there seems to be at least some support for the idea.